 Five other species raise only the lower level of alert.
-Common Sandpiper and Meadow Pipit meet the 25% criterion (equivalent to amber listing) in both the 25-year and the 50-year periods.
-Populations of Bullfinch and Dunnock have been recovering and both show increasing trends over the shorter, 25-year period.
-Tawny Owl raises an alert over the 25-year period but does not do so over the longer 50-year period.
-Though amber listed for population decline, Dipper, Reed Bunting, Kestrel and Shelduck do not formally raise alerts on the present data (note that in the case of Shelduck long-term CBC/BBS trends cannot be produced and the data presented here are for the 31-year period to 1999).
+Common Sandpiper meets the 25% criterion (equivalent to amber listing) in both the 25-year and the 51-year periods.
+Populations of Dipper, Dunnock and Bullfinch have been recovering and show increasing trends over the shorter, 25-year period.
+Tawny Owl raises an alert over the 25-year period but does not do so over the longer 51-year period.
+Though amber listed for population decline, Shelduck, Kestrel and Reed Bunting do not formally raise alerts on the present data (note that in the case of Shelduck long-term CBC/BBS trends cannot be produced and the data presented here are for the 31-year period to 1999).